akhil-datla/transformermpc-ral24/drone/physics_loss_explanation.md

 - **`quad_dynamics_batch`** – computes the state derivative for a batch of states and control inputs using the point–mass model from `quad_scenario`.
 - **`rollout_with_actions`** – performs Euler integration of the dynamics for a sequence of actions.
 - **`physics_based_loss`** – unnormalizes states and predicted actions, propagates the initial state with the dynamics and computes the MSE between the propagated trajectory and the true states.
+It also adds penalties for exceeding thrust limits and for entering obstacle keep‑out zones.

 Training scripts (`main_train.py` and `dagger_training.py`) import `physics_based_loss` and replace the previous state loss with this new term.
 Actions are still penalized with a standard MSE.
 Dataset statistics are retrieved from the training loader to allow unnormalization.